uber/prototool/docs/README.md

 The entire implementation is purposefully under the `internal` package to not expose any API for the time being.

+For maintainers: See [release.md](release.md) for the release process.

 ## FAQ

 ##### Pre-Cache Protoc